 Note: The image at the top of the page and the image above left are both from Headland’s book.
 The image image above right comes from the more modern book, Chinese Mother Goose by Ed Young.

 This article was posted on Wednesday, November 16th, 2016 at 9:57 pm and is filed under China, Chinese, Countries & Cultures, Hong Kong, Languages, Mother Goose, Nursery Rhymes, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Chinese Mother Goose”